mapsync/grayson-advisory/src/pages/blog/2019-07-25-boil-water-advisory-sample.md

 ```

 A Boil Water Advisory has been issued for Grayson Utilities customers on McDavid Blvd, Hugh St, and Barrett St, until further notice.
 This includes Carter Nursing and Rehab, Logan Trace Apts. and Poplar Plains Apts.
+HAS BEEN LIFTED

 [See map of area effected](/map/?layer=Advisory&feature=1)